ROCm/rocALUTION/docs/design/guides.rst

   /// Perform LU factorization
   ...

-We do not implement `MyNewFunctionality()` purely virtual, as we do not supply an implementation for all base classes.
+We don't implement the purely virtual ``MyNewFunctionality()`` as we don't supply an implementation for all base classes.
-We decided to implement it only for CSR format, and thus need to return an error flag, such that the :cpp:class:`LocalMatrix <rocalution::LocalMatrix>` class is aware of the failure and can convert it to CSR.
+We decided to implement it only for CSR format and hence need to return an error flag, so that the :cpp:class:`LocalMatrix <rocalution::LocalMatrix>` class is aware of the failure and can convert it to CSR.

 .. code-block:: cpp